maxvisser/rocketchat.github.io/_posts/2018/04/2018-04-18-rocket-chat-android-2-released.md

 cover: /images/posts/2017/11/rocket-chat-ios-1-7-released/cover-ios1.7.jpg
 ---

-Rocket.Chat is proud to announce Rocket.Chat Android 2.0 release with the following features and changes:
+Rocket.Chat is proud to announce its Rocket.Chat Android 2.0 release with the following features and changes:

 - New networking layer
 - Offline message composer